andreock/Bruce_Wiki/FAQ.md

 For the WebUI, username=`admin`, password=`bruce`

-# IR/RF transmitter/receiver are not working
+# IR/RF transmitter/receiver not working?

  - if using unofficially supported modules, double check the wiring is correct
  - try putting the transmitter and receiver closer, many cheap modules have poor ranges.